berkes/berkes.github.com/_posts/2008-08-15-help-maintainers-maintain.md

 title: Help maintainers maintain
 created: 1218813939
 tags:
-- Project Management
+- project management
-- Organisation management
+- organisation management
-- Drupal Talk
+- drupal talk
-- Drupal
+- drupal
 lang: en
 ---
 So, there is a good thing you, as non-coder can do: clean up your mess :)Submitting issues is a good thing.
 Without that, there is hardly a way to improve a piece of software; after all: the only relevant test is real use.